SageMindAI/autogen-agi/README.md

 ## Features
 - **Enhanced Group Chat**: Modified AutoGen classes for advanced group chat functionalities.
 - **Agent Council**: Utilizes a council of agents for decision-making and speaker/actor selection.
-Based on a prompting technique explored in this blog post: https://www.prompthub.us/blog/exploring-multi-persona-prompting-for-better-outputs.
+Based on a prompting technique explored in [this blog post](https://www.prompthub.us/blog/exploring-multi-persona-prompting-for-better-outputs).
 - **Conversation Continuity**: Supports loading and continuation of chat histories.
 - **Agent Team Awareness**: Each agent is aware of its role and the roles of its peers, enhancing team-based problem-solving.
 - **Advanced RAG**: Built in Retrieval Augmented Generation (RAG) leveraging RAG-fusion and llm re-ranking.